 English/Writing

-Let’s start with the ACT English and SAT Writing & Language sections.
+Let’s start with the ACT English and the Writing portion of the SAT Reading & Writing modules.
 These sections are divided into passages.
-You may think the English and Writing sections are mainly about grammar, especially punctuation, and you’d be somewhat correct.
+You may think English and Writing are mainly about grammar, especially punctuation, and you’d be somewhat correct.
 However, that doesn’t mean you can get away with poor reading skills.

 Even on the punctuation questions, you need to read some very long, convoluted sentences and determine where and which punctuation marks would be most useful.
 If you’ve read a lot of books or articles with long, convoluted sentences, you’ll be able to follow the passages easily.
 But if not, you can get lost.

-And we can’t forget the Rhetoric questions, which don’t involve much grammar but, instead, ask you to edit the actual passage as a writing piece.
+And we can’t forget the Rhetoric questions, which don’t involve much grammar but, instead, ask you to edit the actual passage as a writing piece or think about the best way to convey information to accomplish a goal.
 It's important to be able to comprehend the content of the passage and how ideas build off of each other.

 Math